Josuto/monguito/README.md

 # Supported Database Operations

 We support two kinds of CRUD operations: _basic_ and _transactional_.
-Both kinds specify [atomic](<https://en.wikipedia.org/wiki/Atomicity_(database_systems)>) operations; however, while the former kind of operations are inherently atomic, the latter kind of operations require some transactional logic to ensure atomicity.
-Moreover, while basic CRUD operations may be safely executed on a MongoDB standalone instance, transactional CRUD operations are only atomic when run as part of a larger cluster e.g., a sharded cluster or a replica set.
+Both kinds specify [atomic](<https://en.wikipedia.org/wiki/Atomicity_(database_systems)>) operations; however, while the former are inherently atomic, the latter require some transactional logic to ensure atomicity.
+Moreover, basic CRUD operations can be safely executed on a MongoDB standalone instance, but transactional CRUD operations are only atomic when run as part of a larger cluster e.g., a sharded cluster or a replica set.
 Using a MongoDB cluster in your production environment is, by the way, [the official recommendation](https://www.mongodb.com/docs/manual/tutorial/convert-standalone-to-replica-set/).

+Let's now explore these two kinds of operations in detail.

 ## Basic CRUD Operations

-Let's have a look to `Repository`, the generic interface implemented by `MongooseRepository`.
-Keep in mind that the current semantics for these operations are those provided at `MongooseRepository`; if you want any of these operations to behave differently then you must override it at your custom repository implementation.
+`Repository` is the generic interface implemented by `MongooseRepository`.
+Its definition is as follows:

 ```typescript
 type PartialEntityWithId<T> = { id: string } & Partial<T>;